-Help stop idling cars from spewing tailpipe toxins at schools!
-Idle-free schools campaigns at 13 California schools will make drivers aware of the harm and waste of idling to protect kids health and reduce CO2 emissions!
+Help stop idling cars from spewing toxins at schools!
+Idle-free schools campaigns at FIVE California schools will make drivers aware of the harm and waste of idling to protect kids health and reduce CO2 emissions!

 I am Wayne Michaud, executive director of Green Driving America, a small, grassroots California-based 501c3 non-profit.

 I have been passionate about transportation efficiency for 15 years - since starting the Idle-Free VT campaign in Vermont.
 An old school petition drive in 2006 gathered about 600 signatures on paper from Vermonters that helped in enactment of the state's school bus idling rule in 2008.
 The American Lung Association took an interest in my effort and awarded me as their Air Quality Champion in 2009.

 Then they hired me to coordinate a Vermont fleets idling awareness program that led to 15 business and municipal fleets adopting idle reduction policies that impacted more than 1,500 trucks.
 By 2013, we partnered with the ALA and others to compel the state legislature to enact Vermont's prohibited idling of [all] motor vehicles law.

 Soon, my idle-free campaign became a 501c3 non-profit organization and implemented funded idle reduction and green driving educational projects with fleets and in the school community.
 Included were idle-free schools campaigns—at 12 schools in Vermont and two in California—that reduced idling by nearly 50% overall.